magnesj/ResInsight/docs/Intersections.md

 When two points are picked, a plane between the points will appear in the 3D view, with a 90 degrees **Dip**, and the **Azimuth** angle calculated from the two points.
 The two angles can be edited in the **Property Editor** of the intersection, and is defined by the following:
 - **Dip** is the angle between the horizontal plane and down.
 - **Azimuth** is the angle between North and the plane.
 Changing the azimuth will rotate the plane about the first point picked in the 3D view.

+The length of the plane can also be set manually in the **Property Editor**.
+- **Length Up** is the distance from the user defined horizontal line, to the top of the plane intersecting the model.
+- **Length Down** is the distance from the user defined horizontal line, to the bottom of the plane intersecting the model.

 ## Intersection Box and Intersection Planes